itristenx/nova-universe/README.md

 This suite uses Jest and React Testing Library to validate the UI.

 See the [contributor guide](AGENTS.md) for additional details.
+When adding JavaScript tests for installer scripts be sure to run `npm run lint` in the package you updated.

 ## Testing the API